-A minimum of two weeks prior to any paving activities, the contractor, the contractor's survey and pavement marking subcontractors, a representative from Regional Signing and Striping and the Resident Engineer will hold a pre-activity meeting in accordance with the project special provisions, to discuss the survey control for the applications of all temporary and permanent striping.
-At the meeting the contractor shall provide a written pavement marking layout plan, including provisions for survey control for the final pavement markings, that is satisfactory to the Engineer.
+A minimum of two weeks prior to any paving activities, the contractor, the contractor's survey and pavement marking subcontractors and the R.E. shall meet to discuss the survey control for the applications of all temporary and permanent striping.
+This meeting was previously recommended - it is now mandatory.
+It is strongly suggested that a representative from Regional Signing and Striping be invited.
+At the meeting the contractor shall provide a written pavement marking layout plan, including provisions for survey control for the final pavement markings, that is satisfactory to the R.E.
 The plan must meet the minimum requirements for survey control and layout of the temporary and permanent striping as defined in Standard Specification 925-3.01.